stdm/stdm.github.io/_posts/2018-08-27-Lecture-notes-on-RL-David_Silver.md

     * Bellman equations can be constructed exactly the same way as above for v_{pi} and q_{pi}: immediate reward plus particular value function of where you end up
     * Bellman euqations for both need a 2-step lookahead: over the (stochastic) policy, and over the (stochastic) dynamics of the environment
   * What we really care about: finding the best behaviour in an MDP
-    * the optimal value function is the maximum v/q over all pi
+    * The optimal value function is the maximum v/q over all pi
-    * when you know q*, you are done: you have everything to behave optimally within your MDP -> the optimal policy follows directly from it
+    * When you know q*, you are done: you have everything to behave optimally within your MDP -> the optimal policy follows directly from it
     * There is always at least one deterministic optimal policy (greater or equal value v(s) for each s, compared to all other policies) -> we don't need combinations of policies for doing well on different parts of the MDP
     * How arrive at q*?
 Take Bellman equation for q and "work backwards" from terminal state
     * (before we looked at Bellman expectation equations; what now follows are the Bellman optimality equations, or just "Bellman equations" in the literature)